 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-Deferred outflows consist of pension contributions after measurement date, differences in expected and actual pension experience, and changes in pension assumptions.
+Deferred outflows consist of pension contributions after measurement date, differences between expected and actual pension experience, net differences between projected and actual pension earnings, and changes in pension assumptions.
 The pension contributions after measurement date are deferred and recognized in the following fiscal year.
-The differences in expected and actual pension experiences are amortized over the average of the expected remaining service lives of all employees that are provided with pension benefits through the pension plan (active and inactive employees).
+The differences between expected and actual pension experience are amortized over the average of the expected remaining service lives of all employees that are provided with pension benefits through the pension plan (active and inactive employees).
+The net differences between projected and actual pension earnings are amortized over a closed five year period.
 Pension assumption changes are recognized over the average remaining service life for all members.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Deferred inflows consist of differences in projected and actual earnings on pension assets, changes in pension assumptions, and differences in expected and actual pension experience.
-The differences in projected and actual earnings on pension assets are amortized over a closed five year period.
+Deferred inflows consist of changes in pension assumptions and differences between expected and actual pension experience.